Privacy Statement relating to the storage of information

 Who we share the information with

 Other organisations within the Partnership named above.
-It may also be necessary to share information with central Government departments such as the Department for Business, Energy and Industrial Strategy, Ministry for Housing, Communities and Local Government and the Department for International Trade.
+It may also be necessary to share information with central Government departments such as the Department for Business, Energy and Industrial Strategy, Department for Levelling Up, Housing & Communities and the Department for International Trade.

 How long we hold the data

-Please mark all correspondence for the attention of Miss Karen Brown
+Please mark all correspondence for the attention of Ms Joanna Flatley

 Last updated: July 2017